FDA-MyStudies/install-script/README.md

 `shunit2` uses "assertions" as the currency with which code functionality is purchased.
 Some common, self-explanatory assertions are: `assertEquals`, `assertNull`, and `assertTrue`.
 Assertions generally follow the format: `<assertionFunction> <message upon failure> <expected results> <actual results>` and in true Bash fashion, mostly operate on strings.
 E.g.: `assertEquals 'values not equal' 'apple' "$(fn_which_prints_pear)"` would fail assuming `fn_which_prints_pear` would print "pear".

-Tests for specific functionality of a given installation "step" can be written to a test script file named after that steps (as with `step_intro_test.sh`).
+Tests for specific functionality of a given installation "step" can be written to a test script file named after that step (as with `step_intro_test.sh`).
 And tests for internal functions can be written to the `internals.sh` script file.

 Try to avoid writing tests that verify the functionality of reliable tools like `mkdir`.